skmcwilliams/simplifi/README.md

   - Chart includes additional measures such as moving average and volume
   - Interactive buttons to select various time-based views and select/unselect data points
   - Returns historical dataframe with additional calculations
+  - Click legend values to turn on/off variables, double click to show only the clicked variable

 - **Options Analysis**
   - Black-Scholes option pricing model implementation